neontribe/www/README.md

 The website is deployed using `now.sh`.
 The production website reflects the `master` branch.
 Pull requests which are made against master are considered staging branches.

-1. Contribute to the project branch from master and create a pull request.
+1. When contributing to the project branch from master and create a pull request.
-2. `now.sh` will generate a build and deploy in a temporary url which is available on your pull request page, along with the status of build.
+2. `now.sh` will generate a build and deploy to a temporary url which is available on your pull request page, along with the status of build.
 3. Before you merge, it is your responsibility to make sure that changes are approved and that your staging branch works as you expect.
 4. **When you merge into master the change will shortly be available on the production site.**